Gemini-Commerce/mailchimp-marketing-go/docs/CustomerJourneysApi.md

 ------------- | ------------- | -------------
 [**PostCustomerJourneysJourneysIdStepsIdActionsTrigger**](CustomerJourneysApi.md#PostCustomerJourneysJourneysIdStepsIdActionsTrigger) | **Post** /customer-journeys/journeys/{journey_id}/steps/{step_id}/actions/trigger | Customer Journeys API trigger for a contact

 # **PostCustomerJourneysJourneysIdStepsIdActionsTrigger**
-> interface{} PostCustomerJourneysJourneysIdStepsIdActionsTrigger(ctx, journeyId, stepId, body)
+> interface{} PostCustomerJourneysJourneysIdStepsIdActionsTrigger(ctx, body, journeyId, stepId)
 Customer Journeys API trigger for a contact

 A step trigger in a Customer Journey.
 To use it, create a starting point or step from the Customer Journey builder in the app using the Customer Journeys API condition.
 We’ll provide a url during the process that includes the {journey_id} and {step_id}.
 You’ll then be able to use this endpoint to trigger the condition for the posted contact.